 The Camp Hill Borough Municipal Pool is open Memorial Day weekend and then re-opens the first weekend in June and remains open daily until Labor Day.
 Non-resident rates are available to those who live in Lemoyne Borough, Wormleysburg Borough, Hampden Township, Lower Allen Township, and East Pennsboro Township.
 NOTE: In 2020, Camp Hill Borough Council has decided to limit membership and daily admission this summer to Borough residents only due to capacity limits according to CDC guidelines.
 The pool will re-open on June 19 if the county moves into the green phase by that time.
 New rules and regulations will be posted online.

 The Lemoyne Community Swimming Pool is open from Memorial Day weekend daily through Labor Day weekend but is not open when school is in session.
 The pool features a water slide and other fun features.
-NOTE: Due to the COVID-19 outbreak, Borough Council voted unanimously not to open the Lemoyne Borough Swimming Pool for the 2020 season.
+NOTE: The pool will be open for the 2021 season.
+More details to follow.
 This decision was not made lightly.
 Restrictions in place during the yellow and green phases of the Governor’s re-opening plan and stringent safety guidelines issued by the CDC and the PA Department of Health played an important role in the decision.